mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_classcluster.md

 As we are implementing a classcluster, we know that the `-initWithBits:count:` method is operating on a special kind of object, the placeholder.
 A placeholder is a constant instance of **BitSet** in our case.
-A constant instance ignores all -retain/-release calls, so we do not need to `-[self release]` self in `-initWithBits:count:` to avoid leaks.
+A constant instance ignores all -retain/-release calls, so we do not need to `-[self release]` in `-initWithBits:count:` to avoid leaks.

 We are using a shared instance for **EmptyBitSet** to reduce the footprint of the application.
 Only one instance of this immutable bitset will be generated.